splunk/public-o11y-docs/gdi/opentelemetry/legacy-otel-mappings.md

 (legacy-otel-mappings)=

-# The metric mapping service
+# Metric mapping service

 <meta name="Description" content="Documentation on the legacy SignalFX Smart Agent and OpenTelementry Collector mappings in Splunk Observability Cloud">

-This topic is for users that are migrating from using the SignalFx Smart Agent to using the Splunk Distribution of OpenTelemetry Collector.
-In addition to providing a table for OpenTelemetry values and their legacy equivalents, this topic describes how to use the Mapping Service.
+This document is for users that are migrating from the SignalFx Smart Agent to the Splunk Distribution of OpenTelemetry Collector.
+It describes the metric mapping service, and provides a table for OpenTelemetry values and their legacy equivalents.

-The Mapping Service is a transition tool that defines equivalencies between legacy SignalFx Smart Agent (deprecated) metric naming and semantic conventions to the OpenTelemetry names and formats for metrics and metric metadata.
+The mapping service is a transition tool that defines equivalencies between legacy SignalFx Smart Agent (deprecated) metric naming and semantic conventions to the OpenTelemetry names and formats for metrics and metric metadata.
 Mapping supports multiple observers, deployment types, and kinds of metadata.

-The Mapping Service enables you to migrate from Smart Agent deployments to OpenTelemetry deployments without significantly disrupting the form or content of your existing dashboards and detectors.
-The Mapping Service also enables you to slowly transition from the Smart Agent to OpenTelemetry across your organization (though you cannot use both agents simultaneously on the same host).
+The mapping service enables you to migrate from Smart Agent to OpenTelemetry deployments without significantly disrupting the form or content of your existing dashboards and detectors.
+Note that you cannot use both agents simultaneously on the same host.

+## Behaviour of the mapping service

 Mapping happens automatically as a background operation.
 Use the following links to learn more about mapping and to view mapping definitions: